Shubh2-0/Shopzilla-Online-Shopping-Platform/README.md

    git clone https://github.com/Shubh2-0/AuctoNet-Auction-System.git
    ```

 2. **Switch to the Desired Branch**: 📅🌱 The repository contains multiple branches representing different days of the week when development work was done previously.
-Choose the branch that corresponds to the day of the week when you previously worked on the project.
+Choose the branch that corresponds to the day of the week.
 You can switch to a branch using the following command:

    ```
    git checkout branch-name